fharper/resume/resume.md

 1. 20+ years tech experience—10+ years in Developer Relations & 10 years as a full-time Developer
 2. Seasoned public speaker—180+ talks & keynotes in 23 countries
 3. Published author—_Success in Programming_ (Personal Branding for Developers) at Apress
-4. Has a talent for creating entertaining educational videos & growing healthy developer communities
+4. Has a passion for public speaking, creating entertaining educational videos & growing communities

 ## Experience